-The Health & Wellness Center offers pregnancy tests, consultations, support and referrals to outside care providers.
+The Health & Wellness Center offers free pregnancy tests and STI tests, consultations, support and confidential referrals to outside care providers.
+They also have brochures on women's health and pregnancy.
 The health insurance that SMC offers does cover pregnancy visits.
 It is important to note that although the SMC Health & Wellness Center will respond to immediate, urgent issues, it does not provide long-term care.

 Although Saint Mary’s College isn’t able to accommodate student families or children of student parents, students may live on campus throughout their pregnancies.
 It is helpful to be pro-communicative about such situations with the offices of Residential Experience and Housing, as well as the Residential Advisor within your hall.
 The Director of the Women’s Resource Center Sharon Sobotta will help student parents consider appropriate off-campus housing options after they have given birth.